red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 When adding dependencies to our code, we should distinguish between collaborators and implementation details.
-When writing tests, we should carefully decide if we want to replace the dependency of a class with a mock or use an actual implementation instead[^2].
-These choices will have an effect on the quality of the tests and, consequently, on the maintainability of our codebase.
+When writing tests, we should carefully decide if we want to replace the dependency of a class with a mock or use an actual implementation instead.[^2] These choices will have an effect on the quality of the tests and, consequently, on the maintainability of our codebase.

 Of course, this is just a tiny example.
-In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we looked at here.
+In real-world projects with tests that are too tightly coupled with production code, small changes often cause many tests to fail for many more reasons than we looked at here today.
 In these projects the effort required to fix these test issues can seriously slow down ongoing development, also it can reduce the further adoption of test-driven development as people conclude unit tests hinder development.